Syedaaneesa/Alpine-cottage/README.md

 ## 🛠️ Project Overview

-This website was developed completely in WordPress, featuring a custom theme, optimized plugins, and design elements tailored to match the brand’s visual identity.
+This website was fully developed in WordPress, featuring a custom theme, optimized plugins, and design elements carefully tailored to reflect the brand’s visual identity.
 ### Key Highlights:
 A modern, fully responsive layout built for seamless desktop and mobile browsing.